idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 To avoid unnecessary complexity in the beginning, CafeTran hides some of its menus by default.

-Depending on your needs, you might need to Show more menus.
+Depending on your needs, you might wish to Show more menus.

 Just go to View > and select which you wish to have displayed or hidden.